lapo-luchini/asn1js/README.md

 yarn add @lapo/asn1js
 ```

-Assuming a standard javascript bundler is setup you can import it like so:
+You can import the classes like this:

 ```js
 import { ASN1 } from '@lapo/asn1js';